Jason Ferguson (American football)

-Jason O. Ferguson (born November 28, 1974) is an American former professional football defensive tackle in the National Football League (NFL) for the New York Jets, Dallas Cowboys, and Miami Dolphins.
+Jason O. Ferguson (born November 28, 1974) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the New York Jets, Dallas Cowboys, and Miami Dolphins.
 He was selected by the Jets in the seventh round of the 1997 NFL draft.
-He played college football at the University of Georgia.
+He played college football for the Georgia Bulldogs.

 Early life

 Ferguson attended Nettleton High School in Nettleton, Mississippi.
 He earned varsity letters in football, as a center on the basketball team, and in track and field.
 In football, he was a two-time All-South and a three-time All-District honoree.

 College career

 Ferguson enrolled at Itawamba Community College.
 He was a two-time All-Area and an All-State honoree.
 As a sophomore in 1994, he also earned Junior College All-American status, after recording 88 tackles and 2.5 sacks.

-Ferguson originally intended to go Ole Miss from Itawamba, but switched to Georgia in the final 72 hours before 1995 National Signing Day.
+Ferguson originally intended to go to the University of Mississippi from Itawamba, but switched to the University of Georgia in the final 72 hours before 1995 National Signing Day.

 Playing for the Georgia Bulldogs in 1995 and 1996, he lined up next to Jermaine Smith in Georgia's defensive front.
 In a memorable game against Auburn, Ferguson sacked quarterback Dameyune Craig on fourth-and-3 in the fourth overtime, sealing Georgia's 56–49 win.